 - The town is not yet transferred to Council is still a property of the National and provincial Department of Public Works. - There are consensus to transfer portion of the land to GTM Council however there is a delay.
-We have sought intervention of HDA - We have requested a date for a meeting regarding the progress with the Department of Public Works and LEDET, they will give us a date of a meeting - Consensus has been reached between GTM and Public Works, however we have also requested assist from MEC of COGHSTA.
+We have sought intervention of HDA e) Tzaneen town f) Politsi

+- We have requested a date for a meeting regarding the progress with the Department of Public Works and LEDET, they will give us a date of a meeting - Consensus has been reached between GTM and Public Works, however we have also requested assist from MEC of COGHSTA.